Panda2580/sociaML_example/README.md

 # Install dependencies
 uv sync

+# Run the preprocessing
+uv run preprocess.py

-# Run the demo
+# Run the main analysis
-uv run main.py
+uv run preprocess.py
 ```

-See `main.py` for the implementation details.
+You will need a Huggingface API key which has access to [Pyannote](https://huggingface.co/pyannote/speaker-diarization-3.1) to run the preprocessing.